Vitalos logo

 High

-Eosinophils play a role in the body's immune response to allergens and parasites.
-Their levels can indicate allergic or parasitic conditions.
+Eosinophils play a role in the immune response to parasites and are also involved in allergic inflammation, such as in asthma and eczema.

 Limfocite